Praqma/helmsman/docs/desired_state_specification.md

 - valuesFile  : a valid path to custom Helm values.yaml file.
 File extension must be `yaml`.
 Leaving it empty uses the default chart values.
 - purge       : defines whether to use the Helm purge flag wgen deleting the release. (true/false)
 - test        : defines whether to run the chart tests whenever the release is installed/upgraded/rolledback.
+- protected   : defines if the release should be protected against changes.
+Namespace-level protection has higher priority than this flag.
+Check the [protection guide](how_to/protect_namespaces_and_releases.md) for more details.

 Example: